gauthier-ca/k8s-make/README.md

 Simple convenience makefiles to build and deploy apps seemlessly to multiple k8s using kustomize manifests.
 Use only what you need, and override as needed.

+## Prerequisites
+To start you need an app repository containing a Dockerfile and a kustomize manifest.
+You also need a kubernetes cluster, e.g. Docker Desktop, docker, kubectl and GNU make installed.

+This tool uses [`yq`](https://github.com/mikefarah/yq).
+To avoid local dependency issues, it uses the docker version by default.
+This ensures the tool runs everywhere but is slower.
+You can set `yq=yq` on the command line or in your environment to use a faster local yq.

 ## Usage
-To start you need an app repository containing a Dockerfile and a kustomize manifest.
-You also need a kubernetes cluster, e.g. Docker Desktop, and GNU make installed.
-With that available, clone this repository.
-Then, in your own app repository, add a Makefile containing:
+In your own app repository, add a Makefile containing:

 ```
 include ../k8s-make/targets/base